Velocity Disambiguation for Video Frame Interpolation: Related Work

 Other contributions to VFI come from various perspectives.
 For instance, Xu~\etal~\cite{xu2019quadratic,hu2024iq} leverage acceleration information from nearby frames, VideoINR \cite{chen2022videoinr} is the first to employ an implicit neural representation, and Lee~\etal~\cite{lee2023exploring} explore and address discontinuity in video frame interpolation using figure-text mixing data augmentation and a discontinuity map.
 Flow-free approaches have also attracted interest.
 SepConv~\cite{niklaus2017video} integrates motion estimation and pixel synthesis, CAIN~\cite{choi2020channel} employs the PixelShuffle operation with channel attention, and FLAVR~\cite{kalluri2023flavr} utilizes 3D space-time convolutions.
 Additionally, specialized interpolation methods for anime, which often exhibit minimal textures and exaggerated motion, are proposed by AnimeInterp~\cite{siyao2021deep} and Chen~\etal~\cite{chen2022improving}.
-On the other hand, motion induced blur~\cite{shen2020blurry,zhong2022animation,zhong2023blur}, shutter mode~\cite{fan2021inverting,zhong2022bringing,ji2023rethinking}, and event camera~\cite{tulyakov2021time,lin2023event} are also exploited to achieve VFI.
+On the other hand, motion induced blur~\cite{shen2020blurry,zhong2022animation,zhong2023blur}, shutter mode~\cite{fan2021inverting,zhong2022bringing,ji2023rethinking}, and event camera~\cite{tulyakov2021time,lin2023event} are also exploited to achieve VFI. \extension{For a more comprehensive overview of recent advances in video frame interpolation, we refer readers to the survey by Kye~\etal~\cite{kye2025acevfi}.}

-\subsubsection{Learning paradigms.}
+\subsubsection{Learning paradigms}

 One major thread of VFI methods train networks on triplet of frames, always predicting the central frame.
 Iterative estimation is used for interpolation ratios higher than $\times$2.
 This \emph{fixed-time} method often accumulates errors and struggles with interpolating at arbitrary continuous timesteps.
 Hence, models like SuperSloMo~\cite{jiang2018super}, DAIN~\cite{bao2019depth}, BMBC~\cite{park2020bmbc}, EDSC~\cite{cheng2021multiple}, RIFE~\cite{huang2022real}, IFRNet~\cite{kong2022ifrnet}, EMA-VFI~\cite{zhang2023extracting}, and AMT~\cite{li2023amt} have adopted an \emph{arbitrary time} interpolation paradigm.
 While theoretically superior, the arbitrary approach faces challenges of more complicated time-to-position mappings due to the velocity ambiguity, resulting in blurred results.
 This study addresses velocity ambiguity in arbitrary time interpolation and offers solutions.